Joan E. Taylor: Jesus and Brian

-Taylor organised an international conference focusing on the new hermeneutic of reception exegesis, by considering the historical Jesus through the lens of Monty Python’s Life of Brian in June 2014, involving the participation of John Cleese and Terry Jones, who were interviewed as part of the event.
+Taylor organised an international conference focusing on the new hermeneutic of reception exegesis, by considering the historical Jesus through the lens of Monty Python's Life of Brian in June 2014, involving the participation of John Cleese and Terry Jones, who were interviewed as part of the event.
 The papers are published in a book edited by Taylor, Jesus and Brian: Exploring the Historical Jesus and his Times via Monty Python's Life of Brian.

 What Did Jesus Look Like?

-Taylor’s book What Did Jesus Look Like?
+Taylor's book What Did Jesus Look Like?
 (Bloomsbury PublishingT&T Clark, 2018) received considerable media interest on its release.
 In seeking to understand the appearance of Jesus, Taylor scoured western art and relics, memories and traditions, and ultimately relied on early texts and archaeology to create a visualisation of Jesus that she considered more authentic.
-In this reconstruction, she stresses that Jesus was not only a Jewish man of Middle Eastern appearance, with ‘olive-brown skin', but probably quite short-haired.
-He wore very basic clothing and was ‘scruffy’, and his appearance mattered in terms of his message.
+In this reconstruction, she stresses that Jesus was not only a Jewish man of Middle Eastern appearance, with 'olive-brown skin', but probably quite short-haired.
+He wore very basic clothing and was 'scruffy', and his appearance mattered in terms of his message.

 The Women Disciples of Jesus

-With Helen Bond, Taylor initiated a project that culminated in the 2018 documentary ‘Jesus Female Disciples: The New Evidence’, made by Minerva Productions (Jean-Claude Bragard), commissioned by UK's Channel 4, directed and produced by Anna Cox.
+With Helen Bond, Taylor initiated a project that culminated in the 2018 documentary 'Jesus Female Disciples: The New Evidence', made by Minerva Productions (Jean-Claude Bragard), commissioned by UK's Channel 4, directed and produced by Anna Cox.
 After receiving high viewing figures and acclaim from reviewers, as a 'healthy corrective to the myths we take for gospel' this has been screened globally in multiple languages.
-Taylor and Bond then went on to write a popular book: Remembered: Jesus' Female Disciples (2022), expanding on their studies, with associated interview podcasts, including for the Spectator.
+Taylor and Bond then went on to write a popular book Women Remembered: Jesus' Female Disciples (Hachette, 2022), expanding on their studies, with associated interview podcasts, including for the Spectator.